ahushh/monaba/README.md

     cabal install --only-dependencies
     cabal clean && cabal configure && cabal build

-You may also want to change meta tags such as `description` and `keywords` in templates/default-layout-wrapper.hamlet.
+You may also want to change meta tags such as `description` and `keywords` in `templates/default-layout-wrapper.hamlet`.
 Do it before building.

 **Run:**

 Create a database:

-    psql -U postgres -c 'create database Monaba_production';
+    psql -U postgres -c 'create database monaba_production';

 Run the application to initialize database schema: